11 Underrated LGBT Movies You Shouldn't Miss

 Oedipus Rex in Tokyo underground style

 There aren’t a lot of things that can be compared to the beauty and transgression of the Japanese New Wave: for young directors of the ’60s, cinema was one of the ways to fight the establishment, globalization, and national censorship.
 Matsumoto’s first film comes from the depths of the Tokyo underground.
 The main characters are transgender, and the locations throughout the movie are mainly cult clubs, streets, and apartments.
 In the epicenter of the plot lies a love triangle full of jealousy and passion between the club owner and two transgender employees.
-The story is merely a frame of the rare pulsating imagery - after all, frank and sexually charged films that look more modern than most of the current ones half a century later can be counted on one hand.
+The story is merely a frame of the rare pulsating imagery — after all, frank and sexually charged films that look more modern than most of the current ones half a century later can be counted on one hand.
 The real protagonist of the Funeral Parade is a camera that greedily grasps all the curves of bodies in uncomfortable angles, finds itself in the center of every wild party, and becomes an intermediary between sexual partners.
-Cheeky in the best way - Funeral Parade is a visual gem of the 60s.
+Cheeky in the best way — Funeral Parade is a queer cinema classic and a visual gem of the 60s.

 Portrait of Jason (1967) Shirley Clarke